 Put the flour, baking powder, sugar, eggs, almond extract, and melted butter into a bowl.
 Using a hand-held mixer, beat until smooth.
 Spread half into the prepared tin.

-Scatter over the almonds and bake for 1¼ hours until golden and a skewer comes out clean in the middle.
+Scatter the almonds over and bake for 1¼ hours, until golden and a skewer comes out clean in the middle.
 Leave for 5 minutes, then dust with the icing sugar.

 Remove from the tin and cut into slices.
 Serve warm on plates with the ice cream.